NicoJanE/PHP-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 Symfony is included, start project:
 - symfony new project-name
 - Update the **Document root** to the ***public*** directory of the new created project directory.
+- Copy the `/usr/local/apache2/htdocs/.htaccess` file to the new public root directory and make sure the www-data owner and permissions are set (restart)
-- Form more information about Symfony, see [here](https://symfony.com/)
+- For more information about Symfony, see [here](https://symfony.com/)

 <br><br>